brunocodutra/metal/doc/introduction.md

 Metal is a collection of small, closely related [C++11] template metaprogramming modules.
-Header-only and having the C++ standard library as its only dependency, Metal is lightweight and easy to deploy.
+Header-only and depending solely on C++ standard libraries, Metal is lightweight and easy to deploy.

 Designed to make type metaprogramming feel easy, Metal focus on simplicity,